datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    :width: 800px
    :alt: Pipe Graph view

-   Pipe Graph view
+   Pipe graph view

-The graph view shows you which pipes are upstream and downstream to the specific pipe you have selected, and it also shows connections to related pipes (you will learn more about connected pipes later [link maybe?]).
+The graph view shows you which pipes are upstream and downstream to the specific pipe you have selected, and it also displays connections to related pipes (you will learn more about connected pipes later [link maybe?]).
 For now, we will focus on four of the pipe’s subpages: Config, Input, Output and the Execution log.

+Config:
--  **Config**: The config subpage is where the actual coding takes place.
+   The config subpage is where the actual coding takes place.
 This is where you define what this specific pipe is supposed to do.
 A pipe config is written in DTL which you will learn more about in section [link].
 One

+Input:
--  **Input**: Whenever a pipe uses one or several datasets as a source, the source entities will be displayed here.
+   Whenever a pipe uses one or several datasets as a source, the source entities will be displayed here.
 These are the entities the pipe will perform some sort of transformation on.

+Output:
--  **Output**: The output tab shows the entities after the DTL transformation.
+   The output tab shows the entities after the DTL transformation.
 The way you see the output depends on whether the data is stored in a dataset or sent to a target system.
 There are some occasions where there is no output so be seen but for now you can assume that there will always be an output to be see for each pipe.

+Execution log:
--  **Execution log**: The execution log supplies us with information on the state of the pipe.
+   The execution log supplies us with information on the state of the pipe.
 If a pipe runs as it should the execution log will display information on how many entities it has processed, how much time the processing took and much more.
 If a pipe is not be able